Pre-Fabricated (Over-the-Counter) Orthotics Insert

 Background

-Orthotic inserts (either prefabricated or custom) may be helpful in the treatment of certain established foot and ankle conditions such as plantar fasciitis, acquired adult flatfoot deformity, metatarsalgia, and peroneal tendonitis.
-Orthotics work by providing a supportive base for the foot to rest on.
-This serves to partially realign the foot and most importantly to help disperse the force going through the sole of the foot over a wider area.
+Orthotic inserts (either prefabricated or custom) may be helpful in the treatment of certain foot and ankle conditions, such as plantar fasciitis, acquired adult flatfoot deformity, metatarsalgia, and peroneal tendonitis.
+Orthotics work by replacing the original liner in one’s shoe, and provide a supportive base for the foot to rest on.
+Some orthotics aim to partially realign the foot, and most importantly to help disperse the force going through the sole of the foot over a wider area.
 An orthotic is like a bed for your foot.
-Just as a good bed will support your back when you sleep a good orthotic will support your foot when you stand and walk.
-Similar to purchasing a bed you may want to check out various orthotics, but you usually do not need a custom product.
+Just as a good bed will support your back when you sleep, a good orthotic will support your foot when you stand and walk, and aid in relieving pain.
+Similar to when you purchase a bed, it is important to check out various orthotics before purchase, but usually, a custom product is not needed.

-Most stores specializing in comfort shoes as well as many running and hiking stores will carry a wide array of orthotics.
-In addition many online stores have a wide selection of reasonably priced orthotics although they have the disadvantage of not being able t try them on for fit.
+Most stores specializing in comfort shoes, (as well as many running and hiking stores), will carry a wide array of orthotics.
+Additionally, there are online stores that have a wide selection of reasonably priced orthotics, however, there is no way to try these on for fit prior to ordering.

-The topic 2-5mm of an orthotic should provide a soft surface for the foot to rest against.
-Many orthotics are made of materials that will change shape overtime based on the loading that the orthotic is exposed to (i.e. if you have a lot of pressure in a certain area of the foot a depression will develop there over time).
+The top 2-5mm of an orthotic should provide a soft surface for the foot to rest against.
+Many orthotics are made of materials that may change shape over time.
+This is based on the amount of load that the orthotic is exposed to (i.e. if you have a lot of pressure in a certain area of the foot, a depression will develop there over time).
 Some pre-fabricated orthotics are heat moldable.
-They can be heated in the over and then stepped on to help start the process of accommodating to your foot.
+They can be heated in the oven and then stepped on to help start the process of accommodating to your foot.

 Semi-rigid base